-From the dance festival behemoths you've always wanted to go to – Creamfields, EDC UK, SW4, We Are FSTVL – to a brand new weekend event up in the Highlands of Scotland, here are 10 unmissable UK festivals for anyone of a house, techno, EDM, dubstep, drum & bass, garage, deep-house, tech-house or minimal persuasion.
+From the dance festival behemoths you've always wanted to go to – Creamfields, South West Four, We Are FSTVL – to a weekend event up in the Scottish Highlands, here are ten unmissable UK festivals for anyone of a house, techno, EDM, dubstep, drum & bass, garage, deep-house, tech-house or minimal persuasion.

 Junction 2 Festival

 Headliners (2018): Adam Beyer, Carl Cox, Nina Kraviz, Tale of Us

 An A-list techno lineup heads to West London's Boston Manor Park each summer for a day party, quite literally, underneath a motorway junction.

 Groove Loch Ness

 Headliners: MK, Hannah Wants, Idris Elba, Ben Nicky